Learn how to navigate the world of dating in Switzerland with our guide to understanding Swiss men and women and the dating scene.

 A typical dating scenario in Spain

 Because of the conservative nature of Swiss men and women, people are generally much more comfortable going for a walk or doing group activities before landing themself on an official ‘date’.
 The Swiss are known for their outdoor lifestyle, so you can expect plenty of outdoor activities while you’re getting to know them.
-After this, you can expect dates to involve the usual scenarios such as going to a restaurant or bar, meeting up for coffee, or cooking a typical Swiss meal together.
+After this, you can expect dates to involve the usual scenarios such as going to a restaurant or bar, meeting up for a Swiss coffee, or cooking a typical Swiss meal together.

 Dating behavior in Switzerland